Being in a relationship can be hard. Do you get frustrated with your partner? Do you wish you or your partner did a better job communicating

 CALL 985.624.2942 TO REGISTER AND LEARN MORE ABOUT THE WORKSHOP

 We are offering an 8-week group for residents in the Mandeville and Covington areas to help you learn about anxiety, its causes, and how to handle it effectively so you can live more happily.
-You will have the opportunity to talk about your experience with anxiety and get helpful feedback from group members.
+You will have the opportunity to talk about your experience with anxiety and feedback from group members.
 You will leave the group with a new skill set for managing anxiety.

 Anxiety Management Psychoeducational and Support Group